Nichokas/cargo-warehouse/readme.md

 Disk space is saved by eliminating duplicate builds

 ## ⚠️ Limitations
-Requires admin privileges to create symbolic links
+On some cases (like using windows) requires admin privileges to create symbolic links; on unix-based systems its not needed unless you dont have rw permissions.